 1. INTRODUCTION

 In crop photosynthetic food reserves, disease-causing pathogens damage some; some are used as sowing material by humans; some are eaten and damaged by pests; and finally, leftovers are for human consumption.
-Hence, to meet the hunger of the growing human population, The Green Revolution was adopted, which intended to increase food production in developing countries through the large-scale use of pesticides, which led to pest resurgence, secondary outbreaks, pesticide residues, and death of natural enemies, higher the cost of crop cultivation, a lack of natural control over pests, the development of health hazards, and environmental pollution like biomagnification and, eutrophication (Yilmaz and Yilmaz, 2025).
+Hence, to meet the hunger of the growing human population, The Green Revolution was adopted, which intended to increase food production in developing countries through the large-scale use of pesticides, which led to pest resurgence, secondary outbreaks, pesticide residues, and death of natural enemies, higher the cost of crop cultivation, a lack of natural control over pests, the development of health hazards, and environmental pollution like biomagnification and eutrophication (Yilmaz and Yilmaz, 2025).
 Hence, to mitigate the ongoing challenges, the Ecological engineering concept was adopted in pest management.

 2. ECOLOGICAL ENGINEERING FOR PEST MANAGEMENT